OpenVidu/openvidu-tutorials/openvidu-insecure-angular/README.md

       // If the connection is successful...
       if (!error) {

-        // --- 4) Get your own camera stream with the desired resolution and publish it ---
+        // --- 4) Get your own camera stream with the desired resolution ---

 		// Both audio and video will be active.
 HTML video element will be appended to element with 'publisher' id let publisher = this.OV.initPublisher('', {